 - We explain how Google uses information in Why Google collects data.

-- We explain when Google may share information in Sharing your information.
+- We explain when Google may disclose information in Sharing your information.
 Google does not sell your personal information.
+Google also does not “share” your personal information as that term is defined in the CCPA.

-The CCPA also provides the right to request information about how Google collects, uses, and discloses your personal information.
-And it gives you the right to access your information and request that Google delete that information.
-Finally, the CCPA provides the right to not be discriminated against for exercising your privacy rights.
+State laws like the CCPA and VCDPA also provide the right to request information about how Google collects, uses, and discloses your information.
+And they give you the right to access and correct your information, and to request that Google delete that information.
+The VCDPA also provides the right to opt out of certain forms of profiling and targeted advertising.
+Finally, the CCPA and VCDPA provide the right to not be discriminated against for exercising these privacy rights.

 Biometric information if you choose to provide it, such as fingerprints in Google’s product development studies.